Raimondo: Inquiry on solar imports follows the law - KTVZ

 The letter was also signed by Moran, Schatz and 19 other senators.
 The solar industry employs over 230,000 American workers.

-Raimondo mostly responded with sympathy for the senators’ concerns.
-But she strongly disputed industry claims that potential tariffs in the case could exceed 200%.
+Raimondo mostly responded with sympathy for the senators’ complaints.
+But she strongly disputed industry complaints that potential tariffs in the case could exceed 200%.

 Since 2012 Commerce has imposed more than 150 specific duties on solar products from China, with rates averaging between 12% and 20%, she said.